 Likewise, by articulating the necessary framework for the company’s compensation philosophy, a company can lay the foundation for effective ongoing governance.
 An important part of that ongoing governance will involve defining a process for how decisions get made by establishing an effective dialog between management, the board, and external stakeholders, thereby ensuring a seamless transition to public ownership.

-Ronald R. Bottano is a vice president at Farient Advisors, LLC, an independent executive compensation and performance advisory firm.
+About the Author Ronald R. Bottano is a vice president at Farient Advisors, LLC, an independent executive compensation and performance advisory firm.
 He is responsible for advising the firm’s clients on performance measurement and compensation strategy, with the ultimate goal of aligning reward programs with the creation of shareholder value.
 He also oversees the firm’s leading edge research into proprietary analytical methodologies that ensure client’s executive pay decisions are defensible, timely, and transparent to all stakeholders.